Triangular cutoff threshold for the inversion walk on tournaments and the state space of restricted inversions

 \section{Abstract}

 Given a labelled tournament on $[n]$, \emph{inverting} a vertex subset $X$ means reversing every edge with both endpoints in $X$.
 Alon, Powierski, Savery, Scott, and Wilmer~\cite{AlonPowierskiSaveryScottWilmer2024} asked for the mixing time of the Markov chain that repeatedly inverts a uniformly random subset of $[n]$.
-We show that this \emph{inversion walk} undergoes total-variation cutoff at time $n$.
-More precisely, there is a universal constant $C>0$ such that for all $c\ge 0$, $d_n(n+c)\le C\,2^{-c}$, while for all $s\in\{0,1,\dots,n\}$, $d_n(n-s)\ge 1-2^{\,n+s\logtwo n-\binom{s}{2}}$.
-In particular, the lower tail threshold lies within $O(\sqrt{n})$ below $n$, while the upper tail decays within $O(1)$ above $n$.
+We show that this \emph{inversion walk} has a triangular cutoff threshold.
+Let $T(s):=\binom{s+1}{2}$.
+For every integer sequence $s_n\in[0,n]$,